windsuzu/console.jay/content/english-grammar/When to use present perfect tense.md

 - **We’ve been** to Paris **twice**.

 ## 7. Have gone to or have been to
-We say someone has gone to when someone is still there, And we say someone has been to when someone has come back.
+We use 'has gone to' when someone is still there, and we use 'has been to' when someone has come back.
+- Tom **has gone to** Ireland.
+He’ll be there for a couple of weeks.
+- We **have been to** Ireland three times.
+We love it.

+## 8. Ask or talk about situations that started in the past and have not finished

 > [!info] References